Gupocca/AquaVitaeSpokane/Readme.md

 -----------

 * Improve the distribution for new licenses
-* Prevent the over distribution of licenses in an area
+* Prevent the over distribution of licenses in an area based on licenses/area and licenses/population
 * Improve patrols of problem areas for DUI/underage drinking/disorderly conduct
 * Determine value of liquor licenses based on utilization